Aliases for CACNA1G Gene

 GeneCards Summary for CACNA1G Gene

 CACNA1G (Calcium Voltage-Gated Channel Subunit Alpha1 G) is a Protein Coding gene.
-Diseases associated with CACNA1G include Spinocerebellar Ataxia Type 42 and Childhood Absence Epilepsy.
-Among its related pathways are NFAT and Cardiac Hypertrophy and TCR Signaling (Qiagen).
-GO annotations related to this gene include ion channel activity and scaffold protein binding.
+Diseases associated with CACNA1G include Spinocerebellar Ataxia 42 and Spinocerebellar Ataxia 42, Early-Onset, Severe, With Neurodevelopmental Deficits.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and scaffold protein binding.
 An important paralog of this gene is CACNA1H.

 UniProtKB/Swiss-Prot Summary for CACNA1G Gene